 When things go wrong with healthcare in the UK

 Most people using the National Health Service are happy with the treatment they and their loved ones receive.
 The health service employs doctors, nurses and other health professionals who work hard to treat everyone properly and promptly and their skill and dedication save many lives.
-But occasionally things go wrong and you may want to do something about it.
+But occasionally things go wrong, and when this happens, you may want to do something about it.

-Meningitis Research Foundation’s helpline team can talk through a lot of your questions and concerns, and UK patient advocacy organisations aim to ensure NHS staff in England listen to patients, relatives, carers and friends so issues can be resolved fast.
+Meningitis Research Foundation’s helpline team can talk through many of your questions and concerns, and UK patient advocacy organisations like PALS try to ensure that NHS staff listen to patients, relatives, carers and friends so that issues can be resolved quickly.

 If you have concerns about the standard of care and treatment that you or a member of your family has received, we hope the following information may be useful.